thelfer/tfel/docs/web/generic-behaviours-interface.md

 ### Finite strain behaviours

 As devised in Section
-@sec:sec:generic_behaviour_interface:finite_strain_behaviours, finite
+@sec:generic_behaviour_interface:finite_strain_behaviours, finite strain
-strain behaviours are a special case, because the returned stress measure and the returned tangent operator can be chosen at runtime time.
+behaviours are a special case, because the returned stress measure and the returned tangent operator can be chosen at runtime time.
 A specific rotation function is generated for each supported stress measure and each supported tangent operator.

 Here is the list of the generated functions: